Finite complex reflection arrangements are K(pi,1): Centralizers of regular elements

-If $d$ divides $h=d_n$, then $(W\cq V^{\reg})^{\mu_d}$ is again the regular orbit space of a well-generated complex reflection group (because of Theorem \ref{theoregular} (2), the centraliser $W'$ is again a duality group, thus is well-generated).
-Because we have already proved the $K(\pi,1)$ property in this case, it is enough to work under the following assumption:
+If $d$ divides $h$, then $(W\cq V^{\reg})^{\mu_d}$ is again the regular orbit space of a well-generated complex reflection group (because of Theorem \ref{theoregular} (2), the centralizer $W'$ is again a duality group, thus is well-generated).
+Because we have already proved the $K(\pi,1)$ property in this case, it would be sufficient to focus on the case when $d$ does not divide $h$.